Wills and Bequests

-If you have any questions about including the Lymphoma Research Foundation in your will or to learn more about the different ways you can support LRF through planned giving, please contact Evelyn Lipori, Director of Individual Giving, at (646) 465-9126 or firstname.lastname@example.org.
+If you have any questions about including the Lymphoma Research Foundation in your will or to learn more about the different ways you can support LRF through planned giving, please contact Evelyn Lipori, Director of Stewardship, at (646) 465-9126 or firstname.lastname@example.org.

 This information is not intended to represent legal or tax advice or to substitute for such advice.
 We recommend that you consult your professional advisors when considering your charitable planned giving options.